 As always, this depends on your priorities and preferences.
 This mainly involves your preference for having all your vinyl records brand new, unopened (first edition or reissue), or your desire to collect both new and used records.

 In any case, one of the most important details is to ensure the sound quality and pressing of the record.
 Especially if it indicates whether it is stereo or mono, and if it claims to be stereo, whether it is genuinely a stereo record or not.
 Keep in mind that, between these two options, there isn’t always a loss or gain in quality.
 The music was recorded in that way, and it was also delivered to the fans who loved it.
-It’s evident that stereo sound represented an advancement, but that’s also why we need to ensure that we don’t get what is not meant to be, considering that our turntables have both options when it comes to playback.
+It’s evident that stereo sound represented an advancement, but that’s also why I need to ensure that I don’t get what is not meant to be, considering that our turntables have both options when it comes to playback.

 Having said that, another key point, especially if you are new to this, is to observe at how many revolutions per minute (RPM) the record should be played, as it is related to fidelity.
 The most common RPMs are 33 (usually for 12-inch LPs, although also for 7-inch singles), 45 (usually for 7-inch singles), and 78 (used in the first format of gramophone records and known by many as “vitrola” records).
 The latter is obsolete, so it’s possible that your turntable doesn’t have that option.
 However, if you are an avid collector of antiques, it is recommended to have it.

-Finally, since you are going to buy online, the most crucial thing of all (although we place it last) is to pay attention to the condition of the vinyl record according to what the seller indicates.
+Finally, since you are going to buy online, the most crucial thing of all (although I place it last) is to pay attention to the condition of the vinyl record according to what the seller indicates.
 On Amazon, this condition will be defined as “new” or “used.”
 However, on Discogs, you have a lot of grades that they themselves explain briefly.
-In essence, we can summarize it as follows: “Mint” implies that it is new, unused, and usually unopened.
+In essence, I can summarize it as follows: “Mint” implies that it is new, unused, and usually unopened.
 Going from that point to less, and always considering that these grades are defined by individuals and their subjectivity.
 Hence, if you have any doubts about the condition of the vinyl record, contact the seller.
 They will be happy to answer you.